ceshine/textrank_demo/README.md

 ## Major updates

+### September 2019

+- I managed to find the exact setup that **makes Universal Sentence Encoder work** and put it in [Dockerfile.use_cpu](Dockerfile.use_cpu).
+The main issue was that `tf-sentencepiece` doesn't work with Python 3.7.
+Downgrading to Python 3.6 solves the problem for me.

 ### June 2019

 - Add [LASER sentence encoder](https://github.com/facebookresearch/LASER)(multi-lingual).
 LASER has rather complicated installation steps, so a dedicated Dockerfile([Dockerfile.laser_cpu](Dockerfile.laser_cpu)) is provided.
 - `Xling` variant of Universal Sentence Encoder stops working due to some problem of `tf-sentencepiece` package despite the same version specification in `requirements.txt`.
 It has happened before and fixing it was really annoying.
 Since Google has dropped support for this integration, it's unlikely to get better (see the quote below).
 I decided to drop the official support of `Xling`.
 It's still on the demo page as an encoder option, but expect it to fail.

 > We will be no longer supported direct integration with Tensorflow.
 Tensorflow users are suggested to adopt the new Tokzenization ops published as part of TF.Text.
 Those ops will soon support running pre-trained SentencePiece models. ([source](https://github.com/google/sentencepiece#tensorflow-module))

 ### April 2019